thorstenalpers/AI-Playground-DeepSeek-and-WPF/README.md

 ### TODO

- - improve UI's grid and widgets
+* Improve the UI's grid layout and widgets
- - permanent port forwarding or SSL with dns names
+* Set up permanent port forwarding or SSL with DNS names
- - different UI widgets,
+* Add different UI widgets, such as:
-   - like picture views or
+  * Picture views
-   - tables which will be filled by AI
+  * Tables dynamically filled by AI